bonniemo/BookHaven-api/README.md

 - **Search for Books:** Retrieve book information from the Open Library API.
 - **Search for Authors:** Retrieve author information from the Open Library API.
 - **Save Favorite Books and Authors:** Mark favorite books and authors for quick access.
-- **BookCorner:** View and manage saved favorites.
+- **BookCorner:** View and manage saved favorites, read books and view reading statistics.
 - **Reading History:** Keep track of books you have read.
-- **Reading Stats:** View statistics such as the number of books read and the total number of pages read.

 ## Technologies